 Local schools, charities and organizations can benefit from your support.
-The fact is, without sponsorships, many little leagues, school fundraisers and other nonprofits could fall short providing the equipment, supplies, experiences and staff to operate at an optimal level.
+Without sponsorships, many little leagues, school fundraisers and other nonprofits could fall short of providing the equipment, supplies, experiences and staff needed to operate.

 4. Provide Pro Bono Work

-No doubt people in your community need your expertise but simply can't afford your services.
+No doubt people in your community need your expertise but simply can’t afford it.
 Offer to make free repairs or donate products.
-If you're not sure where to start, begin by contacting local organizations to determine who might need your kind of service.
+If you’re not sure where to start, contact local organizations to determine who might need your kind of service.

 5. Organize a Team-Building Day

 As a business leader in your community, it's important to give back.
 Habitat for Humanity builds affordable homes for families across the country and they depend on the kindness and generosity of volunteers.
-Put together a team and do a volunteer day with a local organization or go to Habitat.org to learn about upcoming projects in your area.
+Put together a team and do a volunteer day with a local organization or visit Habitat for Humanity to learn about upcoming projects in your area.

-Giving back doesn't have to deplete your time or resources.
-In fact, you'd be surprised at the benefits of PR when you give back to the community.
+Giving back doesn’t have to drain your time or resources.
+In fact, you’d be surprised at the benefits when you give back to your community.
 A small investment can boost your bottom line in a big way.